The United Church of Homes mission is to…

-Named in honor of the late Ruth Frost Parker, a former United Church Homes Board member, the center seeks to build on her vision and generosity, which continues to inspire and impact so many.
+The Parker Center is named in honor of the late Ruth Frost Parker, a former United Church Homes Board member whose vision and generosity continues to inspire and impact so many.

 There is still so much work to be done. -Ruth Frost Parker